 He worked for the likes of Lonconex, Henry Bath and Triland Metals, he survived the International Tin Crisis in 1985 which shook the metals industry to its core.

 He was my first mentor.
+And boy was he a good teacher.

 In 1994, I started at the bottom as a market clerk for Credit Lyonnais Rouse (CLR).
 I was there for the 1996 Sumitomo scandal, watching as Yasuo Hamanaka tried and failed to corner the Copper market, when the craziness of the 2008 financial crash.
 I saw then what I know now—complexity hides risk.